seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 / She swounds to see them bleed.

 **QUEEN GERTRUDE**
-No, no, the drink, the drink,—O my dear Hamlet,—
+No, no, the drink, the drink,--O my dear Hamlet,--
 The drink, the drink!
 I am poison'd.
 *\[Dies]*